thejasvibr/projectushichka/project-progress.md

 * Implemented multiple beamshape models - piston in infinite baffle, point source on sphere, and speed optimisations
 * Bachelor's student found to work on the LiDAR-thermal alignment.
 Meeting planned.

+## Week 9: 17/5 - 21/5
+* Implementation of 3 all-round sound radiation models in *beamshapes*.
+Continuous integration implemented.
+Package seems to be ready for release
+* LiDAR+thermal video data shared.
+Initial camera calibrations made for 2018-08-17
+* 1st meeting with Julian+Bastian on aligning the thermal camera system and LiDAR scans.
+Data described and basic approaches discussed.